mfaani/mfaani/content/posts/wwdc-keynote.md

 - See which tabs friends are using live.
 Talk over messages or Facetime
 - Social Hacking or breach a site to get passwords.
 Solution: Passkeys.
 Use touch-id and face-id and you're done.
 Passkeys can't be fished.
 Nor leaked

+### Gaming
+- Game developers can scale across different Apple devices.
+- Game Loading

+### Continuity
+- Universal Control
+- Handoff.
+Handoff to facetime.
+If you bring your phone near to your Mac, you can then switch over.